antrea-io/antrea/docs/multicluster/upgrade.md

 to data-plane of member clusters, but there can be downtime of processing new configurations when individual components restart:

-- During Leader Controller restart, new member cluster, ClusterSet, ClusterClaim or ResourceExport will not be processed.
-This is because the Controller also runs the validation webhooks for MemberClusterAnnounce, ClusterSet, ClusterClaim and ResourceExport.
+- During Leader Controller restart, a new member cluster, ClusterSet or ResourceExport will not be processed.
+This is because the Controller also runs the validation webhooks for MemberClusterAnnounce, ClusterSet and ResourceExport.
-- During Member Controller restart, new ClusterSet or ClusterClaim will not be processed.
-  This is because the Controller runs the validation webhooks for ClusterSet and ClusterClaim.
+- During Member Controller restart, a new ClusterSet will not be processed, this is because the Controller runs the validation webhooks for ClusterSet.

 Our goal is to support version skew for different Antrea Multi-cluster components, but the Multi-cluster feature is still in Alpha version, and the API is not stable yet.
 Our recommendation